-If the Bay Haven Inn is booked, there are four more bed & breakfasts in Cape Charles.
+If the Bay Haven Inn is booked, there are several other bed & breakfasts in Cape Charles.
 The Cape Charles Hotel is recently renovated and is located just across from the waterfront in the downtown area.
 Explore other lodging options in Cape Charles.

 Resources for Planning an Eastern Shore of Virginia Road Trip

 Map of Places to Visit on Virginia's Eastern Shore